 Jacinta is a dynamic, insightful trainer, delivering professional development programs in Collaborative Practice, Interest-based Negotiation, Mediation and Settlement Advocacy.

 Jacinta offers customized training for groups looking to develop skills for their particular areas of practice.
+Please use the form below to enquire about customized training!

 For lawyers, mediators, mental health professionals and financial specialists, who want to learn the foundation principles and skills to work with “interests” in negotiation.
 This course focuses on how to: